aramperes/LinkstoneStub/README.md

 LinkstoneStub is built using Maven 3.x.

-Once Maven is setup, use `mvn pacakge` in the root directory (containing the *pom.xml* file).
+Once Maven is setup, use `mvn package` in the root directory (containing the *pom.xml* file).
 Shortly, the executable archive will be created in the *target* directory under the name `linkstone-stub-1.0-SNAPSHOT.jar`.

 ### Usage